-Adjusting the harmony to provide more shape variety is easy, as illustrated next for bars 1-8 plus the resolution bar 16.
-Keep in mind that this picture is an illustration of something to be done at the keyboard.
-The only additional notation would be adding numeric suffixes or prefixes to the anchor line to indicate offsets, measured in half tones, of voicing notes above or below the core.
+Shown next is an example set of harmony shapes for the anchor line of bars 1-8 plus the resolution bar 16, formed by adding voicing notes from the scale to the core.
 These shapes voice the chords on the right, if not always in place then in the flow (omitted chord roots are identified by dashes).
 All the voicings except for the II chord are rootless, demonstrating once again that chord roots are not inherently fundamental to the sound of a chord progression.